apostrophecms/apostrophe-documentation/tutorials/core-concepts/09-working-with-templates/04-responsive-images.md

 ## An image widget that supports `srcset`

 The `srcset` attribute was introduced to give developers a way to declaratively specify which sizes of an image are available on the server.
-It is coupled with the `sizes` attribute that lets us specify how much space the image if supposed to take up in the browser.
+It is coupled with the `sizes` attribute that lets you specify how much space the image if supposed to take up in the browser.
 Eric Portis has an excellent [explanation](https://ericportis.com/posts/2014/srcset-sizes/) on his blog.

 Apostrophe lets use make use of this browser feature through the `apos.images.srcset` template helper.
-In the following example, we'll write a simple custom widget that renders an image with both a `srcset` and a `sizes` attribute.
+In the following example, you'll write a simple custom widget that renders an image with both a `srcset` and a `sizes` attribute.

 {% hint style='info' %}
 This example assumes that you know how to load and work with custom widgets.
 If you're unsure about that, please refer to the [custom widgets tutorial](../getting-started/custom-widgets.md).